htrajan/ht-drawsteel/Draw Steel Rules.md

 - **Project Roll Characteristic:** Might, Reason, or Intuition
 - **Project Goal:** 450
 - **1st Level:** While you wear this armor, you gain a +6 Stamina bonus.
 Additionally, as an action, you can expand the armor on your back to create a 4-wall of metal behind you.
 The wall is an object that retracts if you move, or if it takes 15 damage.
 It then requires an action to recalibrate before it can be deployed again.
 - **5th Level:** The armor's Stamina bonus increases to +12.
 Additionally, the amount of damage the wall can take before retracting increases to 25.
-While the wall is expanded, spikes extrude from it, and any creature who attacks the wall while adjacent to it takes `(SURGE)` damage.
+While the wall is expanded, spikes extrude from it, and any creature who attacks the wall while adjacent to it takes `⚡` damage.
 - **9th Level:** The armor's Stamina bonus increases to +21.
-Additionally, spikes cover the armor, and any creature who attacks you while adjacent to you takes `(SURGE)` damage.
+Additionally, spikes cover the armor, and any creature who attacks you while adjacent to you takes `⚡` damage.

 #### STAR-HUNTER